 Once the pictures had been taken, they devoured all of the cups.
 In fact, they LOVED these.
 I wasn’t sure if Kid Three and Kid Four would like them since we used non-dairy yogurt for this recipe, but they said that the yogurt was the best part.
 After a success like this, I’m sure we’ll be trying more variations of fruit pizza, and you can expect to see a fruit pizza in our Allergy Friendly Pizza Cookbook (if I ever find the time to write it).

-Free From: Wheat/Gluten, Dairy, Egg, Soy, Peanut, Fish, Shellfish, Sesame, Alliums, Apple, Avocado, Beans & Lentils, Buckwheat, Celery, Citrus, Cruciferous, Garlic, Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Poultry, Red Meat, Rice, Squash & Gourd, Sweet Potato & Yam, Tomato,
+Free From: Wheat/Gluten, Dairy, Egg, Soy, Peanut, Fish, Shellfish, Sesame, Alliums, Apple, Avocado, Beans & Lentils, Buckwheat, Carrot, Celery, Cinnamon, Citrus, Cooking Oil/Added Fats, Cruciferous, Garlic, Legume, Lupin, Mushroom, Mustard, Nightshade, Oat, Onion, Pea & Pea Protein, Poultry, Red Meat, Rice, Squash & Gourd, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Tomato,

 Friendly To: Vegan

 Compatible With: Cane/Refined Sugar Free, Potato Free (Nightshade Variety), Seed Free, Diabetic Friendly, Paleo